Contentstack-Solutions/webhooklistener-post2sns/README.md

 Using Python 3.8 on [AWS Lambda](https://aws.amazon.com/lambda/).

+Receives a webhook and forwards to AWS SNS service.

+**Not officially supported by Contentstack**

+Step by step:
 1. Create a Lambda function and an API Gateway in AWS Lambda.
 Based on these documentation articles:
    * [TUTORIAL: Build an API Gateway API with Lambda Non-Proxy Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-lambda-non-proxy-integration.html).
    * Note: You will need to pass custom headers through the API gateway to the Lambda function for it to work.
 Exactly like it's done in [this article](https://aws.amazon.com/premiumsupport/knowledge-center/custom-headers-api-gateway-lambda/).